-Figure 8-1 – Check references as we have repeated 8-1, 2 etc.
+Figure 8-1.

 When the head restraint has a locking fore-aft adjustment, it shall be in the midpoint.
 If a locking position exists within 10 mm horizontally forward from the geometric mid-position, this shall be the test position.
-If no locking position exists within 10 mm horizontally forwards from the geometric mid-position then the next locking position rearwards shall be the test position.
+If no locking position exists within 10 mm horizontally forwards from the geometric mid-position then the next locking position rearwards shall be the test position, as shown in Figure 8-1.

 If no fore-aft locking positions are available for the head restraint it shall be tilted fully rearward.